Advanced Settings

 system, a fixed value will usually result in oscillations that never

-stabilize.
+declination.
 The backlash compensation implemented by PHD2 is

 adaptive, meaning that the compensation amount is adjusted up or down